 On the most basic level, you owe capital gains tax on any increase in value and have the ability to write off any decrease in value.
 If you buy Bitcoin at $10,000 and sell at $20,000, then you owe capital gains tax on the $10,000 gain.
 The exact tax rate depends on the holding time (more or less than a year) and your income tax bracket.

-The challenge is aggregating transactions across exchanges and wallets and computing the cost basis for crypto-to-crypto transactions.
-For example, if you sold Bitcoin for Ethereum several months ago, you must determine the U.S. dollar value of both at the time of the transaction in order to compute the capital gain or loss in U.S. dollars.
+The challenge that comes across when wondering how to calculate crypto taxes is aggregating transactions across exchanges and wallets and computing the cost basis for crypto-to-crypto transactions.
+For example, if you sold Bitcoin for Ethereum several months ago, you must determine the U.S. dollar value of both at the time of the transaction in order to compute the capital gains and losses in U.S. dollars.

 Cryptocurrency taxes may seem fairly straightforward on the surface—albeit, somewhat nuanced—but there are plenty of complex edge cases.
 In many of these instances, the IRS hasn’t provided any specific guidance on the topic (yet), but there is some consensus among tax experts on the best course of action that keeps within the spirit of past IRS guidance.